Australian territory passes first same-sex marriage law

 The national government, led by conservative Prime Minister Tony Abbott, is expected to challenge the laws in the High Court of Australia, despite eleventh hour amendments made to strengthen the marriage equality bill against any challenges.

-In September 2012, laws to legalise same-sex marriage failed to pass in Australia's national parliament.
+In September 2012, laws to legalize same-sex marriage failed to pass in Australia's national parliament.

-New Zealand became the first country in the Asia-Pacific region to legalise same-sex marriage in April this year.
+New Zealand became the first country in the Asia-Pacific region to legalize same-sex marriage in April this year.

 Other countries were such marriages are legal include Canada, Spain, Sweden and some states in the United States. ,